enthought/mayavi/docs/source/mayavi/tips.rst

 You've just created a nice Mayavi/mlab script and now want to generate an animation or a series of images.
 You realize that it is way too slow rendering the images and takes ages to finish.
 There are two simple ways to speed up the rendering.
-Lets assume that ``obj`` is any Mayavi pipeline object that has a ``scene`` attribute::
+Let's assume that ``obj`` is any Mayavi pipeline object that has a ``scene`` attribute::

     obj.scene.disable_render = True